deisi/SFG2D/README.rst

 Some dependencies must be installed manually due to some bugs `pip install numpy cython`

-and you will need pyqt4 but it doesn't install from pip so:
-`pacman -S python-pyqt4`

 Installation
 ------------
 Download package from github::